 Not much is known about “the old ways” as they were practiced during Iron Age Britain.
 What little information there is has been pieced together from the accounts of Roman historians and various archaeological discoveries – both of which point to the importance of ritual sacrifice within the ancient Celtic magico-religious system.

 Sacrifice was the means by which the balance of nature was maintained, with offerings made to the governing divine forces in exchange for their blessings.
-Most consisted of animals, food, wine, incense, weapons or jewelery.
+Most consisted of animals, food, wine, incense, weapons, or jewelry.
 However, the ritual murder of humans was not unusual.
-It was an extra-ordinary form of sacrifice made during particularly critical times; to avert a famine or epidemic, provide victory before battle, promote fertility or guarantee a successful harvest.
+It was an extraordinary form of sacrifice made during particularly critical times; to avert a famine or epidemic, provide victory before a battle, promote fertility, or guarantee a successful harvest.

 Celtic Druids are most infamously known for burning people in large wicker effigies.
-But they also strangled, drowned, poisoned, stoned, beheaded, dismembered and buried them alive.
-The sacrificial act could vary, with different means of dispatchment used for different ceremonial purposes – and sometimes the gods called for a bloodbath.
+But they also strangled, drowned, poisoned, stoned, beheaded, dismembered, and buried them alive.
+The sacrificial act could vary, with different means of dispatching used for different ceremonial purposes – and sometimes the gods called for a bloodbath.
 One particularly gruesome Druidic ritual shares certain similarities with the Walton murder.
-Known as “the threefold death,” multiple killing methods (such as strangulation, head injuries and throat-cutting) would be used in an act of ritual overkill to either appease multiple gods or ensure maximum bloodshed.
+Known as “the threefold death,” multiple killing methods (such as strangulation, head injuries, and throat-cutting) would be used in an act of ritual overkill to either appease multiple gods or ensure maximum bloodshed.

 As an agriculturally-based society, blood was particularly important to the Celts when it came to maintaining a healthy crop cycle.
 During the winter months, when the land had frosted over and the sun hung low in the sky, it was believed that the world had reached the end of its life-cycle.
 In order to “reawaken the earth” and usher in a new season of rebirth and revitalization, the soil needed to be symbolically replenished with life-giving blood.